xkrogen/power-playlists/README.md

 Remember [Smart Playlists from iTunes](https://support.apple.com/guide/itunes/create-delete-and-use-smart-playlists-itns3001/windows)?
-They\'re pretty much the *only* thing I miss about iTunes, otherwise being grateful to be fully devoted to the Church of Spotify.
-I\'ve found two projects along the direction of enhancing Spotify with such
+They're pretty much the *only* thing I miss about iTunes, otherwise being grateful to be fully devoted to the Church of Spotify.
+I've found two projects along the direction of enhancing Spotify with such
 functionality: